Typically, graduate students have two options when

 To learn how much you should expect to spend on tuition and

-other university expenses, visit the Department of Student and Departmental Account Services.
+other university expenses, visit the Student and Departmental Account Services website.
 Refer to the CSD Graduate Student Handbook (on our home page in the left blue menu bar) > NAU Student and Departmental Account Services (Bursar) section > 1) NAU Tuition and and Fees and 2) CSD Program Fees.

 Assistantships and other financial opportunities